Hi. I’m Cate Deans. Like Seth Godin, I’m a teacher, and I do projects.

 This time around there are many more tools available – smart phone apps, websites, conversation hubs, online directories of face-to-face meetings.

-Despite not having face to face contact with any native French speakers at the start of my journey, I learned in excess of 1600 words in 55 days, and passed a self test of the Alliance Française organization at A1 level.
+Despite not having face to face contact with any native French speakers at the start of my journey, I learned in excess of 1600 words in 55 days, and passed a test of the Alliance Française organization at A1 level.

 And so it continues…